cetorchia/climate-map/README.md

+# Climate map

+(c) 2020 Carlos Torchia

 # Installation

-Use npm to build the javascript output.
+To install the climate map, first use npm to build the javascript.

 ```
 npm run build